Scottish country dance: Phrasing and formations

 Scottish country dances are made up of figures of varying length to suit the phrasing of Scottish country dance tunes.
 For the most part figures are 2, 4, or 8 bars of music long.
-There are various kinds of figures ranging from the very simple (e.g. a couple changing places across the set giving right hands) to fairly intricate convolutions involving three or four couples at the same time (e.g. three-couple rights and lefts).
+There are various kinds of figures ranging from the very simple (e.g. a couple changing places across the set giving right hands) to fairly intricate convolutions involving three or four couples at the same time (e.g. three-couple corner chain progression).
 Dances are generally made up of eight bar phrases with a single "time through" lasting between 24 and 64 bars and repeated as many times as there are couples in the set.
-Some dances are only performed a single time through however these normally last between 96 and 160 bars (e.g. Bonnie Anne, MacDonald of Sleat).
+Some dances are only performed a single time through however these are usually longer, lasting between 96 and 160 bars (e.g. Bonnie Anne, MacDonald of Sleat).

 Dances are described by their music type, length and number of repetitions.
-A strathspey which has a "time through" of 32 bars and is danced 8 times will be described as "an eight by thirty-two Strathspey", the written form will often be shortened to 8x32 S to fit on a dance card or programme.
+A strathspey which has a "time through" of 32 bars and is danced 8 times will be described as "an eight by thirty-two Strathspey", the written form is shortened to 8x32 S to fit on a dance card or programme.